-Certain independent organizations have been falsely represented at the HDIM by government proxies, who have registered and delivered statements on their behalf although they had nothing to do with the CSO.
-The independent Tajikistani CSO Khoma stands as a striking example of this.
+Khoma stands as a striking example of the obstacles that local civil society organizations have confronted working within authoritarian regimes.
 With the stated mission of promoting the professional development of media in the country, Khoma has launched various initiatives aimed at enhancing educational opportunities and promoting economic journalism and digital broadcasting.17 Notably, Khoma played a pivotal role in contributing to the decriminalization of libel and slander within the country during the late 2000s and early 2010s.18 It has worked to align media legislation with international standards, provide essential training to budding journalists, and establish a support and training center for media professionals.19 Recognized for its impactful work, Khoma has engaged in projects supported by a wide array of international organizations, including USAID, Internews, the European Union, UNDP, UNDEF, UNAIDS, OSCE, and the UK's DFID.
 Moreover, it has cultivated partnerships with the embassies of the United States, the United Kingdom, and the Netherlands, furthering its mission and reach.20